 Humana is also working to widen its wellness and care coordination offerings, which are increasingly popular with clients as a means of controlling health spending levels and improving the quality of care.
-Towards that end, Humana joined forces with South African firm Discovery Holdings in early 2011 to form HumanaVitality, which now provides wellness management services to Humana's commercial members (and will eventually serve Medicare patients as well).
+Towards that end, Humana joined forces with South African firm Discovery Holdings to form HumanaVitality, which provides wellness management services to Humana's commercial members (and will eventually serve Medicare patients as well).
 Humana is also expanding its chronic care and disease management programs.

 Mergers and Acquisitions